angolini/docs/source/porting-guide/pg-spl-uboot-env.rst

 ==================================

-The last step to configure U-Boot in LmP is to provide the boot environment (for lmp-base) and the boot command.
-The user can start by using the reference board support and adjust the files according to the target board.
+The last step to configure U-Boot in LmP is to provide the boot environment (for ``lmp-base``) and the boot command.
+The user can start by using the reference board support and adjusting the files according to the target board.

-For the lmp-base distro, provide the boot environment input file (``uEnv.txt.in``), which sets the needed variables for booting:
+For the ``lmp-base`` distro, provide the boot environment input file (``uEnv.txt.in``), which sets the needed variables for booting:

 ``u-boot-base-scr/imx8mmevk/uEnv.txt.in``: